Henri Story: Political career

 In 1928, he became a member of the provincial Council of East Flanders, and was re-elected in 1932, but in 1936, he declared himself no longer eligible.
 In the same year he became President of the Liberal Association of Ghent where he succeeded Jean Van Impe.
 The Ghent association at that moment was severely divided and many saw in Henri Story, who was a relative newcomer, a new force which could renew and restructure the party and ensure its unity.
 The members of his first governing board made things more clearly: all sections of the liberals of Ghent were given a voice.
 Armand Colle joined the governing committee as a representative of the trade union, Carlos Flamant for the Volksbond Vrijheidsliefde, others from the Liberale Voorwacht and Help U Zelf (E: Help Yourself).
 Several representatives of the different district departments also got a seat.
 He also introduced Dutch as the language of the party governing board.
 The Story family belonged, just as the major part of the Ghent party leaders], to the French-speaking bourgeoisie.
 Story's ideas for democratisation and his striving towards a people party required the acceptance of Flemish as an equivalent language to French.
 Liberalism was, for Henri, the key to more prosperity and freedom for the entire population, and therefore it was obvious that the language of the majority of the people must prevail.
 The new party booklet, which was published in 1937, Op Nieuwe Wegen (E: On New Roads), would be written in Dutch.
-In this he followed the vision of his own father, who between 1880-1890 had been an active member of the Vlaamsche Liberale Kiesbond (E: Flemish Liberal Voters League).
+In this he followed the vision of his own father, who between 1880 and 1890 had been an active member of the Vlaamsche Liberale Kiesbond (E: Flemish Liberal Voters League).

 Henri Story redefined the working of the Ghent department of the Liberal Party.
 Between 1936 and 1940, the political, social and economic positions of the liberal party were being redefined.
 He emphasized the strict independence of magistrates, the protection of minorities by means of a representation in the parliament, the rights and the equivalence of women or the combination of a tempered free market economy with social security for everyone.
 He pleaded for the establishment of a State Council which protected the citizen against abuses by the state, the abolition of the provincial senators, a simplification of the tax system and a new financing scheme for the municipalities.